conjurdemos/conjur-intro/pg-memleak/README.md

     pullPolicy: Always
 ```

-This has been replicated with:
+This has also been reproduced with the following Appliance versions:

 - Appliance image `registry.tld/conjur-appliance:11.5.0`.
 The version of postgres is `9.4`.
 - Appliance image `latest`.
 The version of postgres is `10.21`.